I prefer to use the old method of drawing that requires pen and ink on paper. Basically, cartoons actually drawn by hand or “manually” so to speak.

 Think about your online cartoon site, only in print format.
 I once published my own regional comic books.
 I located a very reputable and well known printer in the city of Ripon, Wisconsin.

 This same printing plant published many underground comic books and series of comics for a well known cartoonist at that time.
+I feel they are a great company to utilize when you have cartoon related jobs that require a quality printer

 I literally found them through word of mouth and since I lived within reasonable driving distance, I went to the plant, spoke with the manager (Holly) about pricing and specifics like shipping the comics etc.